zhiminnnnn/DL/Lab 1.md

 # Lab 1 - Reflection
 Date: 17 Nov 2025

-This is a hands-on session focused on building and testing combinational logic circuits using ETS-5000 Digital Training System.
-We get to learn to physically implement basic logic gates (AND, OR, NOT) using integrated circuits (ICs) on a breadboard, by using input switches to set logic levels, output LEDs to observe results, and digital probes to diagnose connections.
+This lab is really cool because we get to build and test logic circuits using the ETS-5000 Digital Training System.
+We learn how to make circuits using basic logic gates like AND, OR and NOT on a breadboard.
+We use switches to set the logic levels.
+We can see the results through the LEDs.
+We also use probes to check the connections.

-Through this lab, I learned the physical implementation of basic logic gates using ICs like 7408, 7432? and 7404.
-I also understand how to combine multiple gates to form more complex circuits and analyze their outputs.
-For example, building XOR gate using only basic logic gates.
+I learned a lot from this lab about the physical implementation of basic logic gates using ICs like 7408 and 7432 and 7404.
+I now know how to put together logic gates to make more complex circuits.
+For example I learned how to make an XOR gate using AND, OR, and NOT gates.

-In terms of testing and debugging skills, I learned to test circuits systematically and compare experimental results with theoretical truth tables, and also using a digital probe to check power (Vcc and GND) and signal integrity at various points in the circuit for fault diagnosis.
-Moreover, it enhances my problem-solving and critical thinking skills, because I learned to interpret multi-gate circuits and identify their equivalent logic functions, and also to compare expected vs. actual results and draw conclusions.
+When it comes to testing and debugging skills, I learned how to test circuits to see how the actual results match up with theory.
+We also use a probe to check the power and signal at different points in the circuit.
+This helps us figure out what is going wrong.
+Testing and debugging skills are really important.
+They help us solve problems and think critically.

 Overall, this lab helped me connect what I learned in theory to real hardware.
 I also became more confident in using electronic parts and checking my wiring.
 Most importantly, I learned that small mistakes can affect the whole circuit, so being careful is very important.
 This lab gives me a good foundation for future digital logic lessons and projects.